A-I-RAVEN and I-RAVEN-Mesh: Two New Benchmarks for Abstract Visual Reasoning: Experiments

 \section{Experiments}

-We assess generalization of state-of-the-art models for solving RPMs on A-I-RAVEN, evaluate progressive knowledge acquisition on I-RAVEN-Mesh, and conduct an ablation study to showcase the contribution of the respective modules that constitute PoNG.
+We assess generalization of state-of-the-art models for solving RPMs on A-I-RAVEN and evaluate progressive knowledge acquisition on I-RAVEN-Mesh.

 \paragraph{Experimental setup.} In all experiments we use the Adam optimizer~\cite{kingma2014adam} with $\beta_1=0.9$, $\beta_2=0.999$, $\epsilon=10^{-8}$ and a batch size set to $128$.
-Learning rate is initialized to $0.001$ and reduced $10$-fold (at most 3 times) if no progress is seen in the validation loss in 5 subsequent epochs, and training stops early in the case of 10 epochs without progress.
-Unless stated otherwise, each model configuration was trained 3 times with a different seed, and we report mean and standard deviation for these runs.
+Learning rate is initialized to $0.001$ and reduced $10$-fold (at most 3 times) if no progress is seen in the validation loss in 5 subsequent epochs, and training stops early in the case of $10$ epochs without progress.
+Unless stated otherwise, each model configuration was trained $3$ times with a different seed, and we report mean and standard deviation for these runs.
 In each experiment, we utilize $42\,000$ training, $14\,000$ validation, and $14\,000$ test matrices, following the standard data split protocol taken in prior works~\cite{zhang2019raven,hu2021stratified}.
+All models are trained with the auxiliary loss with sparse encoding~\cite{malkinski2020multi} and $\beta=1$.
 Experiments were run on a worker with a single NVIDIA DGX A100 GPU.